jannikreisberg/test-action-linting/README.md

 # OOPS!
 Pitfall Finder

 This Github action offers the opportunity to check the .OWL-Files of an Pull-Request regarding the OOPS!-Pitfalls of http://oops.linkeddata.es/.

 For more Information about OOPS! compare https://www.semanticscholar.org/paper/OOPS!-(OntOlogy-Pitfall-Scanner!)%3A-An-On-line-Tool-Poveda-Villal%C3%B3n-G%C3%B3mez-P%C3%A9rez/28f692a5b6e61ab48bece1221f4e17e05a9a8139

-The github action main script is in the file test-action-linting/.github/workflows/main.yml

-It automatically will be used within the controll tests if you have a new pull request.
+The **github action** script is in the file **test-action-linting/.github/workflows/main.yml** It automatically will be used within the controll tests if you have a new pull request.

 The OWL-Files in the pull request will be analyzed based on your personal interests: